barryclark/jekyll-now/_drafts/2022-01-25-quick-and-easy-custom-hooks.md

 To extract a custom hook from a complex component:
 1. Take all the logic above your component's JSX, and move it to a custom hook.
-2. Return any data needed in your component from your custom hook.
+2. Return any data you might need from your custom hook.
-3. Call the custom hook from your component, and pull out whatever data is needed.
+3. Call the custom hook from your component, pulling out whatever data is needed.
 4. Add parameters to your hook as needed to allow for reusability in multiple components.
 5. Done!
 You have a new custom hook ready to use.